-f.
-At least once during the term of the permit, a dye, smoke or equivalent test must be conducted to the facility must determine if any evaluate for the presence of non-stormwater discharges are present into the storm sewer system from all-any floor drains, and or from all sinks in industrial areas excluding eye wash stations, that were installed prior to 1/1/2012.
-If the permittee has evaluated the facility for non-stormwater discharges from industrial areas in the facility performed either a dye, smoke or equivalent test during the previous 20127 permit cycle, this requirement is waived provided the facility maintains documentation of the evaluates test, and retests any industrial areas that impact stormwater which were altered since the previous test, unless accurate as-built drawings are maintained and available.
-Permittees must document in the annual report the date of the facility was last evaluated for discharges from industrial areas in the facilitylast dye, smoke or equivalent test at the facility or explain why this test is not applicable to the facility.
-Examples of acceptable methods for determining if non-stormwater discharges are impacting the storm sewer from industrial areas include equivalent tests include smoke or dye tests, television surveillance, and examining analysis of verified as-built facility drawings including and piping and drainage schematics.
+- a.
+The date of evaluation; - b.
+A description of the evaluation criteria used; - c.
+A list of the outfalls that were directly observed during the evaluation; - d.
+The different types of non-stormwater discharge(s) and source locations; and - e.
+The action(s) taken, such as a list of control measures used to eliminate unauthorized discharge(s), if any were identified.
+For example, a floor drain was sealed, a sink drain was re-routed to sanitary, or an NPDES permit application was submitted for an unauthorized cooling water discharge. - f.
+At least once during the term of the permit the facility must determine if any nonstormwater discharges are present in the storm sewer system from any floor drains or sinks in industrial areas excluding eye wash stations, that were installed prior to 1/1/2012.
+If the permittee has evaluated the facility for non-stormwater discharges from industrial areas in the facility after 1/1/2012, this requirement is waived provided the facility evaluates any industrial areas that impact stormwater which were altered since the previous test, unless accurate as-built drawings are maintained and available.
+Permittees must document in the annual report the date the facility was last evaluated for discharges from industrial areas in the facility, or explain why this test is not applicable to the facility.
+Examples of acceptable methods for determining if non-stormwater discharges are impacting the storm sewer from industrial areas include smoke or dye tests, television surveillance, and examining verified as-built facility drawings including piping and drainage schematics.
 Permittees that discharge to an MS4 are advised to notify the local MS4 and/or wastewater treatment plant prior to conducting a smoke/dye test.
-Facilities that certify on their annual report that they have made an analysis within the last 5 years of as-built drawings and/or piping and drainage schematics and found them current and accurate have met this requirement.
+Facilities that certify on their annual report that they have made an analysis of as-built drawings and/or piping and drainage schematics and found them current and accurate have met this requirement.

-5.1.5.55.1.4.5 Salt Storage and Pavement Deicing.
+5.1.4.5 Salt Storage and Pavement Deicing.